 COSMED, the French trade association, offers a hybrid approach:

-If one of the 26 substances listed above is present in your finished formula, you have to comply with the labeling requirements of the European Regulation.
+If one of the 81 substances is present in your finished formula, you have to comply with the restriction in Annex III of the European Regulation including labeling requirements.
 You must comply with the following rules:

 The allergenic substances must appear on the label if:

-For more info you can take a look at our Expert Advice on cosmetic claims and our article about cosmetic labelling differences between US and EU.
+For more info you can take a look at our Expert Advice on cosmetic claims.